lmiguelgato/machine-learning-web-app/README.md

 `pip install -r requirements.txt` \
 Then, install [TensorFlow](https://www.tensorflow.org/) by running** `pip install tensorflow==2.4.0-rc0`

 ** Not included in `requirements.txt`, because there are no stable releases for Apple Silicon chips yet.
-MacOS users running on Apple Silicon CPUs: follow [this instructions](https://github.com/apple/tensorflow_macos#readme), using the existing virtual environment from :zero:
+MacOS users running on Apple Silicon chips: follow [this instructions](https://github.com/apple/tensorflow_macos#readme), using the existing virtual environment from :zero:

 To make sure TensorFlow is properly installed, you may try the benchmark in `api/benchmark/`.
 For example, this should work fine: `python api/benchmark/bench_tf.py`, even for Apple Silicon chips.